 If you've been declined a Help to Buy mortgage then you'll need to step back and consider your options carefully.
 You may feel anxious, but don't hurry to apply to another lender straight away.
 If you get denied again this will hurt your credit score even further.

 Most big banks and high street lenders have a rigid criteria for mortgage applications, and just aren't set up for people with complex credit histories.
 If you've been refused a Help to Buy mortgage then it's a good idea to speak to a specialist mortgage broker.
-A broker will know the market and have experience getting mortgages for people with bad credit, just like you.
-They'll know how to make your application look good, and will have the specific knowledge needed to choose the lender most likely to accept you.
-If you need a Help to Buy mortgage but have bad credit, submit an enquiry and get matched to your perfect broker.
+Our Mortgage Experts know the market and have experience getting mortgages for people with bad credit, just like you.
+They know how to make your application look good, and have the specific knowledge needed to choose the lender most likely to accept you.
+If you need a Help to Buy mortgage but have bad credit, submit an enquiry.

 Read more about what to do after a mortgage rejection in our Guide: What to Do if You've Been Refused a Mortgage